How Long Might We Wait at Random?: Acknowledgements

 \section{Acknowledgements}

-I am thankful to Guy Louchard for introducing me to the Poisson clumping heuristic (especially recursions for $\nu_{j}$ and $\nu_{-j}$), and to Stephan Wagner for extracting discrete Gumbel asymptotics in \cite{Fi3-heu} (a contribution leading to \cite{Fnh-heu, Fi0-heu, Fic-heu}). \ The creators of R, Julia, Mathematica and Matlab, as well as administrators of the MIT\ Engaging Cluster and the MIT\ Supercloud Cluster, earn my gratitude every day.
+I am thankful to Guy Louchard for introducing me to the Poisson clumping heuristic (especially recursions for $\nu_{j}$ and $\nu_{-j}$), and to Stephan Wagner for extracting discrete Gumbel asymptotics in \cite{Fi3-heu} (a contribution leading to \cite{Fnh-heu, Fi0-heu, Fic-heu}). \ See also \cite{Fi4-heu, Fi5-heu} for work involving the case of Uniform$[a,b]$ service times and Deterministic$[a]$ subcase ($b\rightarrow a$). \ The creators of R, Julia, Mathematica and Matlab, as well as administrators of the MIT\ Engaging Cluster and the MIT\ Supercloud Cluster, earn my gratitude every day.